ibm-cloud-docs/schematics/data-security.md

 6. Workspace transactional data is stored in an {{site.data.keyword.cos_full_notm}} bucket and encrypted by using [Server-Side Encryption with {{site.data.keyword.keymanagementserviceshort}}](/docs/cloud-object-storage?topic=cloud-object-storage-encryption) at rest.
 7. Workspace operational data, such as the workspace variables and Terraform template information, is stored in {{site.data.keyword.cloudant}} and encrypted at rest by using the default service encryption.
 For more information, see [Security](/docs/Cloudant?topic=Cloudant-security).

-## KMS event lifecycle
-{: #kms-event-lifecyle}

-### Key rotate
-{: #key-rotate}

-Key protect offers manual and automatic key rotation.
-Key rotation is supported by {{site.data.keyword.databases-for}} deployments.
-When you rotate a key, the registered key is encrypted by using {{site.data.keyword.bpshort}} resources with a new key version.
-You can access the key through UI, and some metadata such as workspace details till the rotation completes.
-The events are sent to {{site.data.keyword.cloudaccesstraillong}}.

-### Key deletion or disable
-{: #key-delete}

-Key Deletion is a destructive action.
-When the key is deleted, your data is unrecoverable.
-Deleting a key that is in use on your {{site.data.keyword.bpshort}} resources set your {{site.data.keyword.bpshort}} workspace, or {{site.data.keyword.bpshort}} action in an inactive state.
-However, you can access the key through UI and some metadata such as workspace details, but, you cannot access the data contained within key.
-Key deletion or destroy events are sent to the {{site.data.keyword.la_full}} {{site.data.keyword.at_short}}.

-### Key enable or restore
-{: #key-enable}

-You can enable or restore a key that is in use on your {{site.data.keyword.bpshort}} resources to set your {{site.data.keyword.bpshort}} workspace, or {{site.data.keyword.bpshort}} action in the accessible state.
-Then, you can also use {{site.data.keyword.bpshort}} resources for deployment.
-Key enable or restore events are sent to the {{site.data.keyword.la_full}} {{site.data.keyword.at_short}}.

 ## How can I delete my information?